aery32/aery32-refguide/source/project_structure.rst

 It is intended that you work under the root directory most of the time as that is the place where you keep adding your ``.c``, ``.cpp`` and ``.h`` source files.
 Notice that Aery32 Framework is a C/C++ framework and thus you can write .c and .cpp files.

+**aery32/**

+This directory contains the source files of Aery32 library.
+The archive of the library (.a file) appears in this directory after the first compile process.
+The ``aery32/`` subdirectory contains the header files of the library.
+Linker scripts, which are essential files to define the MCU memory structure are placed under the ``ldscripts/`` directory.
+However, you should not need to hassle with those files.

+**examples/**

+All the example programs are placed under this directory.
+Every program is completely independent.
+Read more below.

 **main.cpp**

 The ``main.cpp`` source file contains the default main function where to start.